Jump to content

 A: Exploring music that I like with cheap headphones (between 1,000 and 5,000 yen), which I bought by chance, is something that has been making me happy recently.

-Q: Regarding the games you often play recently. (such as a favourite place)
+Q: Regarding the games you often play recently.
+(What you like about it?)

-A: パワフルプロ野球 栄冠ナイン クロスロード Powerful Pro Baseball Eikan Nine Crossroad (note: a baseball-related mobile game) Because it takes a lot of time, I can’t play it often.
-Also, I bought the Reload version of Persona 3 and wanted to play it asap.
-I also want to go into the ancient cave in Lufia II (laughs).
+A: パワフルプロ野球 栄冠ナイン クロスロード Powerful Pro Baseball Eikan Nine Crossroad (note: a baseball-related mobile game), but it takes up a lot of time, so I don’t play it often...
+Also, I bought the Persona 3 Portable Remaster and I can't wait to play it.
+I also want to spend more time in the ancient cave in Estpolis Lufia II (laughs).

 Q: What made you start playing games?

-A: There may be influences from my sister, cousins, and grandparents.
+A: I might be influenced by my sister, cousins, and grandparents.
 Before I knew it, I started enjoying games.

 Q: What do you do on your days off?
 Do you watch dramas or movies?